soyunparrrk/Archival_Resilience/README.md

 This section will be different for each student, depending on how and what is formatted as a final result for the semester assignment.
 Nevertheless a clear written and documented outcomes is important.
 So give the appropriate subsections or formats to make this as thorough as possible.

 ### Outcome Links

+<a href="">Download the TouchDesigner .toe file</a> which simulates the virtual machine.

 Here you link to your final assignment outcomes.
 This could be a website, a video, etc etc. Please include links to the appropriate GitHub folder on your repository where your coding tool is stored.